 The scholarship contract is a contract between the student and Snow College.
+Notification of scholarship(s) will be emailed to awardees.
 By accepting the scholarship online (on BadgerWeb), the student accepts full responsibility to maintain the requirements in order to keep the award from one semester to the next.
 The scholarship contract is emailed to each student to their preferred email address provided on the Snow College admissions application.
 Students must accept their scholarships online before the start of the semester.
 The requirements of each scholarship award are stated on the student's contract.
 The requirements may differ from one award to another and are strictly enforced.
 Students are encouraged to read their contract carefully to make sure they completely understand the conditions of the award.
 Students who have questions about their scholarship offer and any requirements should contact the scholarship office.

-NOTE: Students with disabilities, or needing special consideration should contact the scholarship office immediately.
+NOTE: "ADA Accommodations for Scholarship Purposes" - Contact Paula Robison (ADA Director) for ADA/medical/special circumstancs consideration immediately along with the scholarship office.
 Circumstances may arise on or during a semester that would prohibit a student from achieving the requirements of a scholarship.
 In such cases, it is the student's responsibility to inform the scholarship office that he or she may need special consideration before the completion of the semester.